stadium-software/dynamic-datagrid/README.md

 ## Page Setup
 1. Drag a *DataGrid* Control to the page
 2. Add a unique classname of your choice to the *DataGrid* classes property (e.g. dynamic-datagrid)
-3. The designer will show an error unless you define dummy column for your *DataGrid* in the *DataGrid* columns property.
+3. The designer will show an error unless you define a column for your *DataGrid* in the *DataGrid* columns property.
 You can define a dummy column here which will be replaced at runtime.

 ## Event Handler Setup
 1. Drag a *List* to any event handler script and call it "ColumnsList"